Wege an die TUM: Physik

 - Biomedical Engineering and Medical Physics: PH2001 Biomedical Physics 1, PH2002 Biomedical Physics 2 and focus courses

-- Quantum Science and Technology: PH1009 QST Experiment: Quantum Hardware, PH1010 QST Theory: Quantum Information and focus courses
+- Quantum Science and Technology: PH1009 QST Experiment: Quantum Hardware, PH1010 QST Theory: Quantum Information and focus courses (only those from TUM)

 English-taught Bachelor modules